prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 In this repository, I detail a recent project where I constructed a machine learning model to predict what serving strategy is optimal for a given ATP player, even when playing an opponent he has never faced before.

-Several of the concepts mentioned in this document have been desribed extensively in the following repository: https://github.com/prateekpuri01/ATP_serving_strategy.
+Several of the concepts mentioned in this document have been described extensively in the following repository: https://github.com/prateekpuri01/ATP_serving_strategy.
 Please refer to this page for clarification.

 Here is a list of acronyms that will be used in this document: